Message from the Dean

 The Midway Honors Scholars Program at ETSU is designed specifically for exceptional students who are transferring to ETSU, either from a community college or another university.
 This two-year program supports transfer students in any major area of study offered at ETSU.

-Each year, a maximum of 20 students are selected for this program.
-Each student receives a scholarship for four regular semesters, which includes in-state or out-of-state tuition and most fees, an honors allowance each semester, and a one-time award of $2500 that may be applied toward a summer research fellowship, a study abroad/national student exchange/Washington Center Internship experience, or an additional semester of study.
+Each year, 20 students are selected for this program.
+Each student receives a scholarship for four regular semesters, which includes in-state or out-of-state tuition and most fees, an honors allowance each semester, and a one-time award of $2500 that may be applied toward a summer research fellowship, a study abroad/Washington Center Internship experience, or an additional semester of study.
 Retention of scholarships requires remaining in good standing with the program.
 Completion of an honors thesis is required.

 Midway Honors Scholars have unrestricted access to Honors House (Ada Earnest), with computer facilities, conference and meeting rooms, lounge, and study areas.
 Interested potential candidates are encouraged to visit Honors House and meet with the director; see information below to make an appointment.

 Admission to the Midway Honors Scholars Program requires a special application.
 Qualifications for consideration include a minimum 3.5 GPA from the previous institution and either an associate degree or at least 30 earned credit hours.
 Selection is competitive and based on a cover letter, résumé, a personal essay, and letters of recommendation.
-Applicants without an associate degree also need to provide official high school transcripts and reports of ACT/SAT scholastic exams.
 Scholarships are awarded on a competitive basis each year.
-The application deadline typically is March 1 for admission the following fall semester.
+The application deadline is March 1 for admission the following fall semester.